Taguar258/CLIF/docs/basics.md

 console.run()
 ```

-The line  `import CLIF_Framework.framework as framework` basically imports the framework it self.
+The line  `import CLIF_Framework.framework as framework` imports the framework itself.
 After that, the line `console = framework.console()` sets the variable `console` to the console class which means that the variable `console` defines a new interface.
-The line `framework.module("modules.main", console)` loads your script located under modules/main as a interpreter for the variable `console`.
+The line `framework.module("modules.main", console)` loads your script located under modules/main as an interpreter for the variable `console`.
 The last line `console.run()` tells the interface `console` to start.
-The main file basically calls the first console/interface which basically loads your script as the logic of the interface.
+The main file calls the first console/interface which loads your script as the logic of the interface.
 It is a bit complicated at first but should be clear later on.

 You can just keep the file as is and have a view at the file modules/main.py: